FireC672/Brainfudge/README.md

 or clone the project and add your own features to the language or interpreter.

 for more licensing information type **./bfudge -license**.

+# Compile it & Run it
+I provided a shell-script that does the work for you. just type the name of the program as positional-argument.